DIG-Kaust/MLgeoscience/docs/index.md

 The main focus of the course is on describing the fundamental theory of *linear regression*, *logistic regression*, *neural networks*, *convolutional neural networks*, *sequence modelling*, *dimensionality reduction*, *generative modelling*, and *physics-inspired neural networks*.
-Students will also be introduced to practical applications in geoscience for each of the presented method lab sessions will be held using the PyTorch computational framework in the Python programming language.
+Students will also be introduced to practical applications in geoscience for each of the presented methods; lab sessions will be held using the PyTorch computational framework in the Python programming language.

 ## Lectures